 A crucial part in the development process of a compressor is to design its control element that reduces the audio signal controlled by voltage.
 This is also where the main technological concepts show the most obvious differences.

-The mpressor uses elysia’s fully discrete and temperature compensated Transconductance Amplifier (TCA).
+The mpressor 500 uses elysia’s special Transconductance Amplifier (TCA).
 A differential pair of transistors that uses a modulated current source to affect the amount of amplification builds the core of this module.
 A few extra transistors were added in order to further decrease noise and unwanted influences of the control voltage.

 Also remarkable is the fact that the make up gain was designed as an amplification of the input signal.
 This is running parallel to the sidechain path and therefore does not have any unwanted influence on the processing itself.
 The essential advantage of this arrangement is that the background noise always stays at the same level, no matter how much amplification is applied.